 Let me guess…

-So now you are searching for “How to keep spiders away” in the hope that you will find a permanent solution and get rid of this little annoyance.
+So now you’re searching for “How to keep spiders away,” hoping that you will find a permanent solution and get rid of this little annoyance.

 Well, here’s the deal.

-If you’re are looking for effective strategies to get rid of spiders from home, office, garage, or storeroom, you’ve come to the right place.
+You’ve come to the right place if you’re looking for effective strategies to eliminate spiders from home, office, garage, or storeroom.

-In this post, we’re going to provide you multiple strategies (21 to be exact) to get rid of spiders from home.
-And best of all, these easy to implement simple strategies work.
-Some of it we’ve tried it personally with excellent results.
+In this post, I will provide you with multiple strategies (21 to be exact) to get rid of spiders from home.
+And best of all, these easy-to-implement simple strategies work.
+Some of it I’ve tried personally with excellent results.

 Let’s jump in.